wendydoog/Data-process/file2.md

  -----

- `Description`: This is from the class I took in Udacity called Intro to Data Analysis.
-We will use  `unicodecsv` library and `DictReader` in this libary to help us to do the data processing.
+ `Description`: This is from the class I took in Udacity called Intro to Data Analysis and Data Wrangling with MongoDB.
+We will use  `unicodecsv` library or  `csv` library and `DictReader` in these libaries to help us to do the data processing.

 -----